menu

 This is just ludicrous.
 This card will see play.
 Of that there is no question.

-However, a Grizzly Bears that has application in the very late game isn't something a ton of decks are itching for.
+However, a Grizzly Bear that has application in the very late game isn't something a ton of decks are itching for.
 If your deck isn't trying to curve out aggressively, then you're just not going to want to play this card.

 The only decks that will look to play Soulfire Grand Master are Boros and Jeskai.
 I do believe you'll be hard-pressed to find a list of either archetype that doesn't want SGM, but, at the same time, I don't know if it's a four-of.
 The body is incredibly easily outclassed and the ability is extremely mana-intensive.